CNM has the best quality of lecturers on so many levels

 I’m a GP studying Nutrition at CNM

-Dr. Laura Quinton, Student in Nutrition
+Dr. Laura Quinton, Nutrition

 I qualified from medical school in 1991 and have been practising as a doctor since then, currently working as a GP in my own practice in London.
 I have a career long interest in complementary medicine and an open minded holistic approach to my patients.